 A journey outside your home country involves lots of forethought and planning.
 Where will you stay?
 What sights will you see and activities will you take part in?
 Will there be a language barrier, and is it time to brush up your skills?
-While these are all common considerations, there is one more item you should add to your list: a visitor insurance plan.
+While these are all common considerations, if you're visiting America, there's one more item you should add to your list: a visitors insurance plan.

-Even if you have health insurance at home, it will likely not cover you while you are in another location overseas.
-An international trip requires a specialized plan that can help ensure that your health insurance needs are met in the short-term.
+Even if you have health insurance at home, it will likely not cover you while you are abroad.
+Visitors to the U.S. need a specialized travel insurance plan that can help ensure that your healthcare needs are met in the short-term.

 What exactly is visitors insurance?